CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/embedding-plugin-form-in-processforce.md

 2. Add new sapForm entry into ui.apps.sapForms array:

     - **uniqueId** – a unique form id, set this to firstplugin_salesorder
     - **formMode** – a boolean, which says to open as rootView or as redirection.
 When opening a plugin inside a SAP Business One form, you should always set this to "false".
-This setting impacts the behavior of the AppEngine launchpad.
+This setting impacts the behavior of the CompuTec AppEngine launchpad.
     - **URL** – here, you can define the path pattern.
 It should match pattern inside our UI5 manifest.json sap.ui5.routing.routes configuration.
 In our example, we are using salesorders.

         ![Pattern Sales Order](./media/embedding-plugin-form-in-processforce/patern-salesorder.webp)